benjaminmue/Docker_Unraid_HianimeDownloader/README.md

 - **No warranty** - Use at your own risk
 - **Known issues** - Some downloads may fail (check Issues tab)

+> [!NOTE]
+> **AI Assistance Disclosure:** AI tools were used throughout this project to help understand code structures, assist with certain coding tasks, and improve documentation like the one you're reading.

 ---

 ## 📄 License